 Our sheet music for "Don't Dilly Dally on the Way" has been arranged by Jim Paterson in a simple way true to the music hall traditions.
 However the audio files use a saxophone sound instead of the voice part, or download the piano/vocal sheet music complete with lyrics from the links in the left-hand menu (which also provides midi and mp3 downloads).

 The audio controls below allow you to play the mp3 version of Don't Dilly Dally on the Way (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of Don't Dilly Dally on the Way (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of Don't Dilly Dally on the Way (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for Don't Dilly Dally on the Way (piano/vocal) in PDF format.